bernardio5/bookie/README.md

 <b>Project organization</b>
 There are folders:
-  classes: Python base classes: author, book, a direcotry scanner,
+1) classes: Python base classes: author, book, a direcotry scanner,
-  clipart: One of the scripts crawls the GB book data and copies image files out to a "clipart" directory.
+2) clipart: One of the scripts crawls the GB book data and copies image files out to a "clipart" directory.
 This is a sample, so you don't have to run that script before making books.
 All the images are from PG, and in the public domain.
-  covers: Black-and-white images of old book covers, ready to be tinted and pasted on by the cover-generator
+3) covers: Black-and-white images of old book covers, ready to be tinted and pasted on by the cover-generator
-  data: directory of other data files, mainly the Library of Congress classifications, to be used when I start making my library interface.
+4) data: directory of other data files, mainly the Library of Congress classifications, to be used when I start making my library interface.
-  formats: text files with samples of the different XML formats, along with text about my guesses about what they mean/do/get used for
+5) formats: text files with samples of the different XML formats, along with text about my guesses about what they mean/do/get used for
-  getData: instructions and helper files for retreiving PG data sets The Python files in the root directory are the scripts themselves.
+6) getData: instructions and helper files for retreiving PG data sets
+7) The Python files in the root directory are the scripts themselves.
-  The other files are template/input XML and HTML files-- book parts.
+8) The other files in root are template/input XML and HTML files-- book parts.

 <b>Future Work</b>
 1) Code that removes more of the CSS formatting in PG HTML files, and generally makes better main book texts.
 Removing the CSS is a priority; about 30% of EPubs with CSS fail to load in one reader or other, esp.
 Apple Books.
 2) Code/Knowledge for mining and converting books from the Internet Archive & other sources, esp. books identified as being in the public domain.
 3) OCR experimentation for converting page images to text to EPub.
 It seems like research on this mostly petered out 5-10y ago, fine, the utilities should work pretty well now.
 4) An HTML library interface that uses the LOC data to make a map of books, so you can wander the stacks.
-It looks like you could have the whole librrary in a 30GB directory, so with a Node server, it could go on most phones, a Raspberry Pi, a dongle on your router, etc. I'm imagining a "little Free library" with just a pi server, or a library kiosk.
+It looks like you could have the whole librrary in a 30GB directory, so with a Node server, it could go on most phones, a Raspberry Pi, a dongle on your router, etc. I'm imagining a "little Free library" that is just a pi server, or a library kiosk.
 5) Thinking about our world, in which ordinary citizens can own 50,000 books. : )